ansmuhasin/React_Learn/Learning Notes/ReactJS.md

 # React JS
-In react we work with components. we can write common code for a component and we can reutilize it. we can write html coded inside js , which will be converted to javascript in the background. called jsx
+In react we work with components.
+React is made with [[Javascript]] we can write common code for a component and we can reutilize it. we can write html coded inside js , which will be converted to javascript in the background. called jsx
 ```jsx